Zanzibar

 A traditional Zanzibari Ngalawa outrigger boat resting on the sand at low tide, East Coast Zanzibar.

-It’s currently low tide on the east coast of Zanzibar, and this traditional craft isn't going anywhere soon.
+It’s currently low tide on the east coast of Zanzibar and this traditional craft isn't going anywhere soon.
+But it has come a long ways to get here.

 This is a Ngalawa (also spelled Nagalawah), the quintessential workboat of the East Indian Ocean.
 Its design tradition is a living history, stretching back over a thousand years.